 2. Not everyone speaks English

 Yes, it’s true!
 Not everyone you meet will speak English.
 According to the British Council, there are only around 750 million people that are believed to speak English as a foreign language.
 There is 7 billion people on Earth.
 That means that only around 11% of the world speaks English.
 Definitely not “everyone.”
-If you want to communicate with the other 89% of the world, you might need to learn a new language or two.
+If you want to communicate with the other 89% of the world, you should start learning a new language or two.

 3. People will respect you more